ggerhard/parsecal/README.md

 (make sure zlib1g-dev is installed on linux)

 (The ["spreadsheet"](https://github.com/zdavatz/spreadsheet) turned out quite disappointing for this purpose.
 Formulas did not work and there was very little documentation)

+## Applications and Ideas for Further Development

+- Automatically executed as Cron-Job
+- As basis for a microservice
+- Backend Service for a simple App
+- Integration with E-Mail, Cloud Storage etc.